 Student Loans are provided to domestic students by StudyLink.
-The University acts in accordance with policies and practices promulgated by the New Zealand Government.
-Any domestic student who applies for a student loan remains responsible to take all necessary steps to ensure that payment is made promptly.
+The University acts in accordance with policies and practices promulgated by the New Zealand

+Government.
+Any domestic student who applies for a Student Loan remains responsible to take all necessary steps to ensure that payment is made promptly.
+For further information please refer to StudyLink's website: www.studylink.govt.nz.

-4.10 Payment of Fees by Instalment
+4.10 Payment of Fees by Instalments